In 2021, criminals who refused to learn their lesson.

 He was sentenced to six months in prison with a two-year suspension and ordered to undergo a Horizon sex offenders treatment program.

-On January 22, 2020, Stoddart, of Saunders Street, Southport, was also ordered to sign the Sex Offenders Register and to abide with a Sexual Harm Prevention Order (SHPO) for seven years, severely restricting his use of the internet.
+On January 22, Stoddart, of Saunders Street, Southport, was also ordered to sign the Sex Offenders Register and to comply with a Sexual Harm Prevention Order (SHPO) for seven years, which severely restricted his usage of the internet.
+“The summary has come to an end.”

-However, a court heard today that he bought a phone two months later and began doing online searches, which he then cleansed and removed from his history, in violation of the injunction.